The Reclaimed World

 Quirks

 These creatures are socially aware Phytomutations with modest communication skills, using simple, community-specific sounds and gestures shaped by both instinct and basic reasoning.
-They stay close to their groups, prioritizing safety through cautious, defensive behavior and avoidance of other species, such as the plant rat on the Salvage Square sign.
+They stay close to their groups, prioritizing safety through cautious, defensive behavior and avoidance of other species.

 Thrivins